andre-ye/uni/docs/phil/phil-458/readings.md

 - This world derives its existential status from me as the existential Ego
 - Transcendence is inherent to anything which is worldly

+### Second Meditation: The Field of Transcendental Experience Laid Open in Respect of its Universal Structures

+The idea of a transcendental grounding of knowledge.
+-

 ---